Altinn/altinn-studio-docs/content/app/app-dev-course/modul3/_index.en.md

 weight: 20
 ---
 {{% notice warning %}}
- This module requires that you are part of a organization wth an enabled test environment for Altinn Apps.
+ This module requires that you are part of an organization with an enabled test environment for Altinn Apps.
 If this is not the case, move on to the next module.
 {{% /notice %}}